openresty/stapxx/README.markdown

 1. this tool does not affect the LuaJIT VM's interpreter dispatcher nor JIT compiler while LuaJIT's builtin profiler requires a special running mode (and collaborations) for both the interpreter and JIT compiler.
 1. this tool can construct backtraces for JIT compiled code directly while LuaJIT's builtin profiler requires falling back to the interpreter to evaluate the current backtraces.
 1. this tool can be turned on and off more easily on any running (nginx) processes specified by pid.
 And when this tool is not running, there is strictly zero overhead in the target process.
+1. Bugs in this tool has no impact on the target process, even when reading from bad memory addresses.

 See also